 What level of Quality Assurance is included and provided by you in your proposal?

-A Quality Assurance (QA) Engineer is assigned to every project and builds a custom test plan for every project during the Discovery, Planning & Design Phase.
-During the Development & Testing Phase the QA Engineer continually tests the app using functional and regression testing.
-We test on a wide array of physical devices as needed for a given project.
-If we are building a backend web service and databases as part of the project, we will also have a set of automated unit tests that are run regularly to verify functionality.
+During the Discovery, Planning & Design Phase, a Quality Assurance (QA) Engineer is assigned to every project to build a custom test plan.
+The QA Engineer continues testing throughout the Development & Testing Phase using functional and regression testing, utilizing a range of physical devices as required for each project.
+If we are developing a backend web service and databases as part of the project, we also run a set of automated unit tests regularly to ensure functionality.

 What is Skytz Software Labs’ quality assurance (QA) and testing methodology?